 Fall is an abundant and satisfying season in the garden.
 Your hard work throughout the season has produced a wide variety of fruits and vegetables.
-Flowers continue to bloom, and the cool nights are allowing cool season vegetables to flourish.
+Flowers continue to bloom, and the cool nights allow cool-season vegetables to flourish.

 Saving seed

-Seed saving is one of the things I look forward to most in the fall.
-There are many important reasons to save seed including adapting varieties to local conditions, connecting with your neighbors and friends via seed swaps, preserving plants that have been in your family for generations, and saving money by not needing to buy new seeds each year.
+There are many important reasons to save seed, including adapting varieties to local conditions, connecting with your neighbors and friends via seed swaps, preserving plants that have been in your family for generations, and saving money because you don't need to buy new seeds each year.

 Save seed only from healthy plants